cartant/rxjs-tslint-rules/README.md

 Specifying the `file` option allows all of the patched observables and operators to be kept in a central location.
 Said module should be imported before other modules that use patched observables and operators.
 The importation of said module is not enforced; the rule only ensures that it imports observables and operators that are used in other modules.

+If `file` is specified, the `allowElsewhere` and `allowUnused` options can be used to configure whether or not patched imports are allowed in other files and whether or not unused patched imports are allowed.
+Both `allowElsewhere` and `allowUnused` default to `false`.

 Note that there is no `file` option for the `rxjs-no-unused-add` rule, so that rule should not be used in conjunction with the `rxjs-add` rule - if the `file` option is specified for the latter.
+Use the `rxjs-add` rule's `allowUnused` option instead.

 If the `file` option is not specified, patched observables and operators must be imported in the modules in which they are used.